tristancabel/tristancabel.github.io/_posts/2016-05-20-predictive_analytics.md

 Second part of notes of Coursera big data specialization.
 <!--more-->

-## practical statistical interference
+# practical statistical interference
 statistical interference is a method for drawing conclusions about a population from sample data.
 It has two key methods: **Hypothesis tests** (significance tests) and **confidence intervals**.

+Before exploring these methods, let's introduce the curse of big data as defined by *Vincent Granville*:

+> The curse of big data is the fact that when you search for patterms in very, very large data sets with billions or trillions of data points and thousands of metrics, you are bound to identify coincidences that have predictive power.

-### Hypothesis testing
+## Hypothesis testing
-It's comparing an experimental group and a control group
+It's comparing an experimental group and a control group.
+Studying the probability of seeing data given the null hypothesis is called the **frequentist approach to statistics** as opposed to the **bayesian approach to statistics**.

  - $H_0$ Null hypothesis = no differences between the groups
  - $H_A$ Alternative hypothesis = statistically significant difference between the groups. "difference" defined in terns of some **test statistic**.